MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Introduction

-Atomic systems remain as one of the pillars supporting the roadmap of quantum technologies \cite{Acin_2018}.
-In 2000 a seminal, theoretical work pointed towards atoms and coherent light as a plausible platform for entanglement distribution as required for quantum telecommunications \cite{Duan2000}.
-It was followed by the first proposal of a quantum repeater, also based in atomic ensembles \cite{Duan2001}.
-The later triggered research over a span of directions in the search of matching the requirements from photon pair sources and quantum memories \cite{sangouard2011}.
-Arrays of single atoms seem to be the dark horse of quantum computing and simulation with nobel protocols based on optical tweezers and lattices, and manipulation of Rydberg states therein \cite{Henriet2020,cohen2021}.
-Atoms of the same element are identical.
-Therefore all mentioned experimental techniques deliver data with an extremely high reproducibility.
-Making these systems ideal for quantum control, which is dedicated to optimize state preparation through electromagnetic fields \cite{Koch2022}.
+Atomic systems remain one of the pillars for the roadmap of quantum technologies \cite{Acin_2018}.
+In 2000 a seminal theoretical work identified atoms and coherent light as a plausible platform for entanglement distribution as required for quantum telecommunications \cite{Duan2000}.
+It was followed by the first proposal for a quantum repeater, also based in atomic ensembles \cite{Duan2001}.
+The later triggered research in a range of directions aimed at matching the requirements from photon pair sources and quantum memories \cite{sangouard2011}.
+Arrays of single atoms seem to be the dark horse of quantum computing and simulation with novel protocols based on optical tweezers and lattices, and manipulation of Rydberg states therein \cite{Henriet2020,cohen2021}.
+Atoms of the same element are identical, therefore all mentioned experimental techniques deliver data with an extremely high reproducibility.
+This makes these systems ideal for quantum control, which is dedicated to optimizing state preparation through electromagnetic fields \cite{Koch2022}.